Dámaso González: Seasons 1982-1986

 In 1982 he fought on fifty-five occasions.
 Some of its greater triumphs obtained them in Santander, where it cut four ears and a tail, and in Salamanca bullring, where it cut three ears.

 Among the forty-one races that he fought in 1983, triumphs such as the ones obtained in the run of Asprona in Albacete (three ears) and in Santander (three ears) stood out.
 As in previous seasons, he also fought in Peru and Colombia.

 Season 1994

 The season of 1994 was announced as the official farewell of the arena of Dámaso González.
 At first it was expected that had retired the previous year but, due to the triumphs obtained and to the heat of the public, extended his race one year more in spite of not being in the best physical conditions.

 He announced his return to the ring for the season of 2003, when the "diestro" was fifty-four years old.
 He managed to cut an ear in Valencia during the Fallas on 15 March.
-He was finally dismissed from the Plaza de Albacete on 16 September and a day later made his last paseíllo in Murcia.
+He finally bowed out from the Plaza de Albacete on 16 September while sharing the billing with Espartaco and José Mari Manzanares, cutting an ear from his last bull; a day later made his last paseíllo in Murcia.

 On 18 February 2019 he received the Medalla de Oro al Mérito en las Bellas Artes.